alexey-detr/auzy/README.md

         // Session name will appear as request and response header name below.
         sessionName: 'X-Session-Token',

-        // TTL is specified in milliseconds and means the session expiration time.
+        // TTL is specified in seconds and means the session expiration time.
         ttl: 60 * 60 * 24 * 30 * 6,

         // Contains logic to fetch session ID from request object.
-        // Expected return value is string.
+        // String with session ID must be returned.
         receiveSessionId: (req, sessionName) => req.header(sessionName),

         // Contains logic to send session ID to client via response object.
-        // There is no any value expected here.
+        // There is no any return value expected here, arrow function is just for shortness.
         sendSessionId: (res, sessionName, sessionId) => res.header(sessionName, sessionId),

         // Contains logic to fetch user data from database.